Whatever Your Timeline – We’ve Got Your Malta Itinerary!

-Simply put: Malta is awesome.
-The tiny island nation south of Italy and north of North Africa is a dry island paradise with coastal waters, a 6000 year history, and amazing culture to go with it.
-If you’ve been lucky enough to visit, you know how great a trip to the country can be.
-If you haven’t been before – consider going.
-Like, immediately.
-How do we know?
-Here’s the backstory:
+Planning a Malta trip?
+You’re not alone!
+The tiny island nation south of Italy and north of North Africa is a paradise with coastal waters, a 6000-year history, and amazing culture to go with it.

-So, whether you’re looking for a weekend break in Malta or planning on staying in Malta for 5 days, 7 days, or for much longer, there are lots of cheap holidays to be had in Malta if you know where to look and how to plan.
-You can even piece one together yourself!
-Here’s our guide to help you piece together your perfect Malta itinerary.
+So, if you need an itinerary for a visit to Malta and Gozo (to suit any interests), you’re in the right place.
+Whether you’re looking for a weekend break in Malta or planning on staying in Malta for 5 days, 7 days, or longer, here’s our guide to help you piece together your perfect Malta itinerary!

 Getting Around Malta

-Driving a car – you can travel from the southernmost tip of the main island to where the ferry heads to Gozo in the northwest in about one hour.
+If you’re driving in Malta, you can travel from the southernmost tip of the main island to where the ferry crosses to Gozo in the northwest in about one hour.
 That’s the entire length of the main island.
 One hour.

 Public Transport (Bus) Around Malta